gautampatel30/home-assignment/README.md

 How you display the data is entirely up to you.

-Please follow React best practices, use hooks where it makes sense, comment liberally, etc.
+Please follow React best practices, use hooks where it makes sense, handle errors gracefully, comment liberally, etc.

 Commits are free so commit early and often!
 >>>>>>> bcbb6ed (add dummy data, update readme)